mcfnord/rml/src/trial.md

 choice.
 If we pretend that's untrue, where does that leave him?
 It disturbs me that an American would believe seven words could and should result in seven felonies and over a year behind bars.
+Any seven words just aren't enough to determine intended meaning.
+Next you'll see him trying someone for the work of a smartphone's auto-correct!

 At one point, the prosecutor invited me to accept one misdermeanor, I think it was...
 I should check.
 And then